 Unique works to travel through time

 A facsimile is defined as an exact copy of a book made using a variety of digital and artisanal techniques which, when combined, produce an extraordinary result: not only does it reproduce the appearance of the object, but also the emotions stirred by touching an antique book.
-In order to disseminate invaluable illuminated codices, which would otherwise be hidden away in the storerooms of libraries around the world, Treccani has embarked on a journey into the world of facsimile publishing.
+Several years ago, in order to disseminate invaluable illuminated codices that are difficult to consult or would otherwise be hidden away in the storerooms of libraries around the world, Treccani embarked on a journey into the world of facsimile publishing.

 Cutting-edge technology is combined with craftsmanship and ancient bookbinding techniques.
 The cooperation between experts from different fields, whether technicians, historians and philologists, as well as lacquerers, silversmiths and bookbinders, is an essential part of the production of Treccani facsimiles.

 Another work made in facsimile is Marco Polo’s Bible, handwritten in the early 13th century in France, brought from China to Florence in the late 17th century, and kept in the Laurentian Library in Florence; the same library also houses the Laurentian manuscript Plut.
-6.23 The Illustrated Gospels, an 11th-12th century evangeliary, which is one of a kind due to its extraordinary amount of illustrations.
+6.23, an 11th-12th century evangeliary, which is one of a kind due to its extraordinary amount of illustrations.

 The pages and details of the Treccani facsimile editions take readers on a journey back in time.